waiwong614/alexa-tube/README.md

 20. Select "No" for Account Linking and leave everything under permissions unchecked
 14. Click "Save" and then "Next".
 ![alt text](screenshots/endpoint.jpeg)
 15. There is no need to go any further through the process i.e. submitting for certification.
-You can test the skill by typing a search into the Service Simulator filed e.g. "play some cat videos" NOTE- the actual audio from youtube won't play in the simulator
+Note - tsting the skill using the service simulator can produce unexpected results so is not recommended